md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Digital birth registration systems.
 * Electronic verification services.

-Digital identity infrastructure contributes to more efficient service delivery and enables future integration of digital government services.
+Digital identity infrastructure contributes to more efficient service delivery and enables future integration of digital government services [17, 20, 21, 82].

-#### Digital Financial Ecosystem
+### Digital Financial Ecosystem

 The rapid expansion of digital financial services has created one of the most significant digital transformation success stories in Bangladesh.